ckaindel/island-generator/README.md

 Press Tab to toggle between overview camera and first person camera.
 Use cursor keys to control player.

-A very clear explanation of the diamond square algorithm can be found here: https://youtu.be/4GuAV1PnurU
+A good explanation of the diamond square algorithm can be found here: https://youtu.be/4GuAV1PnurU